spector-9/dotfiles/README.md

 **Here are steps to setup your system with these dotfiles.**
 1. Git clone this repo
-2. Install GNU stow (Use your system's package manager)
+2. Install GNU stow, BSPWM, Dunst, SXHKD, Polybar, Stallonetray, Picom, tmux, nvim, zsh.
+(Use your system's package manager)
 3. CD into cloned directory and then run the command

     stow *
 4. Sym-links will be created automatically.
 5. Voilà!
 You are done.